derickr/dbgp/debugger_protocol.rst

 ^^^^^^^^^^^^^^^^^^^^^^^

 This command is used by the IDE to remove the given breakpoint.
-The debugger engine can optionally embed the remove breakpoint as child element.
+The debugger engine can optionally embed the removed breakpoint as child element.

 IDE to debugger engine::